 The exhibition marks the opening of the Vilcek Foundation’s new headquarters, a five-story landmark structure renovated by Architecture Research Office that includes almost 2,000 square feet of gallery space.
 Located at 21 East 70th Street, in a building formerly occupied by Hirschl & Adler Galleries, the renovations include state-of-the-art technology for maintaining artwork.
 The site will host exhibitions that will expand public appreciation and scholarly understanding of the Vilcek Foundation Art Collections, which include holdings in American Modernism, Native American pottery, and Pre-Columbian art.

 The headquarters also mark an evolution in the foundation’s programming and mission.
 Established to raise awareness of immigrant contributions to American society and to foster appreciation of the arts and sciences, the building includes expanded administrative space.
 Its opening coincides with several new initiatives, including additions to its flagship Vilcek Foundation Prize program, awarded to immigrants in the arts and sciences; the publication of a cookbook featuring recipes from 40 immigrant chefs; and the creation of a new joint prize with The Arnold P. Gold Foundation honoring a foreign-born individual for their contribution to humanism in medicine throughout America.

-The Vilcek Foundation will be open to the public on Mondays and Wednesdays from 11:00 AM–3:00 PM, through scheduled viewing appointments; visitors can sign up at vilcek.org.
+The Vilcek Foundation will be open to the public on Mondays, Wednesdays, and select Saturdays from 11:00 AM–3:00 PM, through scheduled viewing appointments; visitors can sign up at vilcek.org.
 There is no admission charge.